Responding to racism guide

 - SHIPMENT: For smaller orders (up to 5 guides) we use the services of the Irish Post.
 For all other orders, we use the door-to-door service of IrishParcels.ie where you can track your order.

 Regardless of your background, you have the right to equal treatment at work, equal access to services and the delivery of these services free from discrimination, racism or prejudice based on your nationality, ethnic background, religion, membership of the Traveller community or skin colour.

 Whether you yourself have experienced racism, witnessed it happening to someone else or came across it online, it is important to take action, report it and make a formal complaint, even in cases where taking a legal route may prove challenging.

 If you believe the content or behaviour you are reporting is prohibited in Ireland, please contact relevant authorities listed in Responding to Racism Guide, so they can accurately assess the content or behaviour for possible violations of law.

 If you encounter an incident which constitutes a serious crime, or if you believe there is a serious and immediate threat to someone’s life or wellbeing, we strongly encourage you to report these immediately to An Garda Síochána.

 We encourage the reporting of ALL types of racist incidents to iReport.ie and relevant bodies and we hope that this guide will make this process easier and clearer for you.

 If you are affected by racism either as a victim or as a witness, you can report all racist incidents it to the iReport.ie.

 iReport.ie Racist Incident Reporting System, INAR’s flagship project, was launched in July 2013.
-It allows the people, communities, and organisations of to confidentially report racism in Ireland from any online device.
+It allows individuals, communities, and organisations to confidentially report racism in Ireland from any online device.